fredag 2. august 2019

 Bridge ;)

-Despite how the "live action" remake has been dismissed in the future at the expense of it's animated predecessor, at least it has kept the Legacy of The Lion King going.
+Despite how the "live action" remake has been dismissed at the expense of it's animated predecessor, at least it has kept the Legacy of The Lion King going.
 A Legacy that shows that the affection for this film was still relevant.
+And frankly always will be relevant, for the huge strengths that Lion King possesses.

 I must take the opportunity to